croessner/nauthilus-website/docs/configuration/server-configuration.md

 ### gRPC Authority Listener

 The gRPC authority listener is a separate optional listener.
 It exposes the gRPC AuthService with the same authentication pipeline as the JSON and CBOR endpoints without sharing the HTTP/Gin listener.
+It also hosts the internal identity backend service used by split edge/authority deployments.

 ```yaml
 runtime: